 Selection of two agents from the same class, for example, two beta-lactams, should be avoided.
 We emphasize the importance of considering local susceptibility patterns when choosing an empiric antibiotic regimen.

 After culture results and antimicrobial susceptibility data return, we recommend that therapy be pathogen- and susceptibility-directed, even if there has been clinical improvement while on the initial antimicrobial regimen.
 Gram-negative pathogens have historically been covered with two agents from different antibiotic classes.
-However, several clinical trials and two meta-analyses have failed to demonstrate superior overall efficacy of combination therapy compared to monotherapy with a third generation cephalosporin or a carbapenem [65,72-76].
-Furthermore, one meta-analysis found double coverage that included an aminoglycoside was associated with an increased incidence of adverse events (nephrotoxicity) [75,76].
-For this reason, we recommend use of a single agent with proven efficacy and the least possible toxicity, except in patients who are either neutropenic or whose severe sepsis is due to a known or suspected Pseudomonas infection [7,74].
+However, several clinical trials and two meta-analyses have failed to demonstrate superior overall efficacy of combination therapy compared to monotherapy with a third generation cephalosporin or a carbapenem [87,94-98].
+Furthermore, one meta-analysis found double coverage that included an aminoglycoside was associated with an increased incidence of adverse events (nephrotoxicity) [97,98].
+For this reason, in patients with gram negative pathogens, we recommend use of a single agent with proven efficacy and the least possible toxicity, except in patients who are either neutropenic or whose severe sepsis is due to a known or suspected Pseudomonas infection [7,96].
 (See "Pseudomonas aeruginosa bacteremia and endocarditis" and "Principles of antimicrobial therapy of Pseudomonas aeruginosa infections".)

 Regardless of the antibiotic regimen selected, patients should be observed closely for toxicity, evidence of response, and the development of nosocomial superinfection .
 There are no published randomized controlled trials testing safety of de-escalation of antibiotic therapy in adult patients with sepsis or septic shock .
 The duration of therapy is typically 7 to 10 days, although longer courses may be appropriate in patients who have a slow clinical response, an undrainable focus of infection, or immunologic deficiencies .
 In patients who are neutropenic, antibiotic treatment should continue until the neutropenia has resolved or the planned antibiotic course is complete, whichever is longer.
 In non-neutropenic patients in whom infection is thoroughly excluded, antibiotics should be discontinued to minimize colonization or infection with drug-resistant microorganisms and superinfection with other pathogens.

 Glucocorticoids — Glucocorticoids have long been investigated as therapeutic agents in sepsis because the pathogenesis of sepsis involves an intense and potentially deleterious host inflammatory response.
+Evidence from randomized trials suggest that corticosteroid therapy is most likely to be beneficial in patients who have severe septic shock (defined as a systolic blood pressure <90 mmHg) that is unresponsive to adequate fluid resuscitation and vasopressor administration.
+Data from ongoing clinical trials are needed to confirm that benefit.
 This topic is discussed in detail separately.
 (See "Corticosteroid therapy in septic shock".)

 Nutrition — There is consensus that nutritional support improves nutritional outcomes in critically ill patients, such as body weight and mid-arm muscle mass.
-However, it is uncertain whether nutritional support improves important clinical outcomes (eg, duration of mechanical ventilation, length of stay, mortality), or when nutritional support should be initiated.
-This topic is reviewed in detail elsewhere.
+However, it is uncertain whether nutritional support improves important clinical outcomes (eg, duration of mechanical ventilation, length of stay, mortality), or whether there is a validated role for specific supplements (eg, immune modulators).
+The principles of nutritional support in patients with sepsis should parallel that in critically ill patients, which is reviewed in detail elsewhere.
 (See "Nutrition support in critically ill patients: An overview".)

 Intensive insulin therapy — Hyperglycemia and insulin resistance are common in critically ill patients, independent of a history of diabetes mellitus .
-As a result, intensive glycemic control has been studied and a body of evidence has accumulated.
+The optimal blood glucose range is controversial.
+Most clinicians target blood glucose levels between 140 and 180 mg/dL (7.7 to 10 mmol/L).
 This topic is discussed separately.
 (See "Glycemic control and intensive insulin therapy in critical illness".)